MattWellie/XML_Parser/readme.md

 		To be duplicated a file will have to have been created with the same input and flanking length

 ### Input:
-	Pass file title to program as a string argument (cmd line) Optional argument to specify intronic sequence length around exons Pass optional command to specify genomic, cDNA, protein.. (genomic default) Program creates an output file based on the sequences used
+1) Pass file title to program as a string argument (CMD line)
+2) Optional argument to specify intronic sequence length around exons
+3) Pass optional command to specify genomic, cDNA, protein; defaults to genomic
+4) Program creates an output file based on the sequences used

 ### Method:
 	Command line arguments are supplied to specify the input file and specific parameters